 And on another level, it’s about spiritual and material life

-The redwood tree, with its calm immensity, represents the spiritual path and the house represents materiality, our everyday ‘clutter of soup pots and books’.
+The redwood tree, with its calm immensity, represents the spiritual path and the house represents worldly knowledge and materiality; our everyday ‘clutter of soup pots and books’.

 It’s foolish, the poem says, to let the redwood grow next your house, perhaps referring to to starting out on a spiritual path, because one day you’ll have to choose between the two.
 To devote yourself to your spiritual path or stick with material comforts and ambitions?

 When I first encountered this poem It spoke to me deeply.
 I was at a place in life where I’d begun my spiritual journey, or awakening if you like, and I felt that my material life (my life situation) no longer complimented my expanding awareness of and interest in the truth of things.

 Mind you, it wasn’t a large incongruence.
 I was already working in the helping professions and I was fortunate to have many lovely people in my life.
 It was subtle, but I still noticed the branch tips tapping at my window, with a gentle but firm Rilke’esque refrain, ‘You must change your life.’

 I wanted very much to make more room for that great calm being, I wanted to put that at the heart of my life but I didn’t really know how to go about it.
 At that point, I didn’t want to give up my normal social, business and recreational endeavours to go and live at a commune or an ashram somewhere.
 Where would I get my hair done?

 To choose the tree, or put the tree first, felt like a risk.

 In the coming years, I did change my life.
 It happened very naturally and in a subtle way that allowed for a definite reorganising of priorities.
 It wasn’t a walk in the park, but it was worth it!